 Necitumumab may cause side effects, and in some cases, these side effects can be severe.
 Any side effects should be reported to a health care professional.
 Side effects experienced in greater than approximately 30 percent of patients receiving necitumumab include skin reactions (rash, dry skin, itching, and/or redness) and lowered amounts of magnesium, calcium, and phosphorous in the blood.
 Less common side effects experienced in approximately 10-29 percent of patients receiving necitumumab include vomiting, diarrhea, acne, weight loss, mouth sores, coughing up blood, and lowered amounts of potassium in the blood.
 Rarely, necitumumab can cause severe side effects, including serious heart and lung events.
 Patients taking necitumumab should seek medical care immediately if they experience any of the following symptoms: fever of 100.4°F or higher, mood changes, confusion, muscle pain or weakness, a heartbeat that feels abnormal, seizures, not feeling hungry, bad stomach upset, weakness on one side of the body, difficulty speaking or thinking, changes in balance, blurred eyesight, dizziness, passing out, or signs of a blood clot, such as chest pain, pressure, coughing up blood, shortness of breath, or swelling, warmth, numbness or pain in a leg or arm.2 This is not an exhaustive list of all potential side effects of necitumumab.
 Talk to your healthcare provider or pharmacist for further information.

 Patients receiving necitumumab should talk to their doctor about any other medications (prescription and over-the-counter), herbal remedies, and any supplements they are taking, as well as any other health conditions.
-Patients who are pregnant or may become pregnant during treatment should discuss their condition with their doctor prior to starting necitumumab, as it may be hazardous to the fetus.
-Females who can become pregnant should utilize effective birth control (patients should discuss appropriate birth control methods with their doctor) throughout necitumumab treatment and for three months following the last dose of necitumumab.
-It is not known whether necitumumab passes into breast milk, and patients should not breastfeed while receiving necitumumab treatment and for three months following the last dose of necitumumab.
+If you are pregnant, plan to become pregnant, or are breastfeeding or plan to breastfeed, talk with your doctor.
+Necitumumab can cause harm to a developing fetus and should not be given to women who are pregnant.
+While receiving necitumumab, females who can become pregnant should use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
+Females should not breastfeed during necitumumab treatment and for a period of time following the final dose (patients should discuss breastfeeding considerations with their doctor).
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their necitumumab regimen.2